attaswift/BTree/README.md

 - `Deque<Element>` implements a double-ended queue type.
 It's an `Array`-like random-access collection of arbitrary elements that provides efficient O(1) insertion and deletion at both ends.

-- `Map<Key, Value>` implements a tree-based mapping from `Key` to `Value` instances.
+- `Map<Key, Value>` implements an ordered, tree-based mapping from `Key` to `Value` instances.
-  It is like `Dictionary<Key, Value>` in the standard library, but it uses `Comparable` keys and provides logarithmic time complexity for lookup, removal and insertion. `Map`'s generator returns items in
-  increasing key order.
+  It is like `Dictionary<Key, Value>` in the standard library, but it uses `Comparable` keys and provides logarithmic time complexity for lookup, removal and insertion. `Map`'s generator returns items in increasing key order.
 While individual lookup is logarithmic, iterating over all elements of the map has linear time complexity.